Our Services

 This information helps your doctor reach an accurate diagnosis more quickly.

 Before your appointment, it's helpful to organize your symptoms and concerns.
-Try using a Medically approved LLM Symptom Checker Chat Bot to document what you're experiencing—this free tool can help you identify patterns in your excessive sleepiness and prepare better questions for your doctor.
+Start by using a free AI symptom checker to document what you're experiencing and get personalized insights about your excessive sleepiness—this can help you identify important patterns and prepare more informed questions for your doctor visit.

 Ultimately, no online tool replaces a face-to-face evaluation.
 If you're experiencing any lifethreatening or serious issues, please speak to a doctor right away.